 The withholding tax treatment of UK receivables depends not only on their nature but on the nature of the recipient to whom they are paid.
 Very broadly, payments of interest with a UK source may be paid without withholding to a purchaser which is either resident in the UK or carries on business in the UK through a permanent establishment.
 Payments of interest to a non-UK resident purchaser may often be subject to withholding subject to any available treaty relief pursuant to a double taxation convention.
-Generally, the use of relief under a double taxation convention where there are pools of assets that run to more than a very few obligors is administratively challenging.
+Generally, although there have been some recent administrative advances, the use of relief under a double taxation convention where there are pools of assets that run to more than a very few obligors may be administratively challenging.
 Accordingly loan receivables are typically securitised through the use of a UK resident purchasing company.

 Generally trade receivables payments and lease rental payments are not subject to UK withholding unless they provide for the payment of interest, in which case the interest element will be subject to withholding in the same way as interest on loan relationships.
+The recharacterisation of deferred purchase price as interest depends upon the facts of the case in question, but is not a typical outcome under the UK rules.